Cooking On The Ranch

 Roasted chile peppers and tomatoes for Chicken Enchiladas with Tomato Cream Sauce

-1. Step 3: Make The Creamy Red Sauce: Place about 15 medium sized tomatoes and 3-4 chile peppers on a baking sheet.
+1. Step 3: Make The Creamy Red Chile Sauce: Place about 15 medium sized tomatoes and 3-4 chile peppers on a baking sheet.
 Broil in oven about 5 inches from heat for five minutes.
 When you start to see charred spots, turn the tomatoes and peppers over and broil another 5 minutes.

 Using a food processor to make Tomato Cream Sauce for chicken enchiladas

-1. Step 4: Puree the Red Sauce: Place tomatoes and peppers along with the juices from the baking sheet into a food processor and puree until smooth.
+1. Step 4: Puree the Red Chile Sauce: Place tomatoes and peppers along with the juices from the baking sheet into a food processor and puree until smooth.
 You can also use an immersion blender.

 Cooking onions for chicken enchiladas with tomato cream sauce